potatolain/TravelPortals/Readme.txt

 See the section on configuration for that.
 The options for it are as follows:

 Note: These permissions have changed with version 2.0.
-The default permissions limit the user to modifying and using their own created portals.
+The default permissions limit the user to modifying their own created portals.
 If the user does not own a portal, this user will need an admin permission (see below) to modify said portal.